HOME | CONTACT US | DONATE LoginLOGIN Ask the RabbiASK THE RABBI

 The blessing should be recited outdoors, amidst a grand gathering of men, women and childrenSome may call this phenomenon nature.

-We will gather on April 8th and declare otherwise:
+We gather and declare otherwise:

 "Blessed are You, Lord our G‑d, King of the universe, who reenacts the works of creation."